title: Multi-factor Authentication (MFA)

 Security keys (WebAuthn)

 A security key is a physical device, such as a USB key, that is activated during MFA verification.
 This may involve plugging the device into your computer or bringing the key in range of a compatible device supporting wireless communications (NFC).
-To use a security key with SilverStripe MFA, you must log in using a supported browser over HTTPS (see Using security keys for details).
+To use a security key for MFA within Silverstripe CMS, you must log in using a supported browser over HTTPS (see Using security keys for details).

 Recovery codes are a backup verification method.
 In the event that you lose access to your other verification methods, a recovery code can be used to regain access to your account.
 A set of codes will be provided to you when you first set up an MFA verification method on your account.
 You can only use each of these codes once, and they should be stored somewhere safe.